 The Minnesota Agricultural Interpretive Center (Farmamerica) was established by the Minnesota legislature in 1978 to preserve, celebrate, and promote the state’s rich connection to agriculture.
 We started with a few acres, donated by Roy & Marcie Lukken and with the help of the local community, legislators and contributors, we built the center into a 360-acre site which includes a visitor center, a pond and prairie, many external historical buildings, plus a collection of antique farm equipment.

-Vision & Mission: Farmamerica exists to connect people with the evolution of agriculture by being Minnesota’s center for agricultural interpretation.
+Vision & Mission: Farmamerica connects people with the evolution of agriculture by being Minnesota’s center for agricultural interpretation.

-We want people to better understand how agriculture shaped Minnesota’s past and how it continues to provide our communities with food, fiber, and renewable fuels in a more sustainable manner than ever before.
+We help people better understand how agriculture shaped Minnesota’s past and how it continues to provide our communities with food, fiber, and renewable fuels in a more sustainable manner than ever before.
 Agriculture drives Minnesota’s economy and provides outstanding, high-paying job opportunities throughout the state.

 Farmamerica is an IRS 501(c)(3) not-for-profit public charity.
 Admissions are treated as contributions and donations.
 All funds received are used to underwrite the costs of educational programming.